 - Look on sites like Freecycle or Craiglist – sometimes people are giving away lumber for free in your area.

 Once you select your surface, you’re going to be ready to dive in.
+Learn how to make this wood wall art below.

-DIY Rustic Wooden Sign
+DIY Wooden Sign

 - The wood board